kyma-project/test-infra/docs/how-to/how-to-add-custom-secret.md

 2. Update External Secrets Operator yaml file.

-Add External Secret definitions to one of following files.
-Update:
+Add External Secret definitions to one of the following files:
 - [external_secrets_trusted.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_trusted.yaml) if the secret is applied only on trusted cluster (applicable for postsubmit or release job).
 - [external_secrets_untrusted.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_untrusted.yaml) if the secret is applied only on untrusted cluster (applicable for presubmit job).
 - [external_secrets_workloads.yaml](https://github.com/kyma-project/test-infra/blob/main/prow/cluster/resources/external-secrets/external_secrets_workloads.yaml) if the secret is applied on both clusters (applicable for presubmit and postsubmit jobs).